osifo/osifo.dev/content/posts/embedded-rust-intro/index.md

 I found these books very helpful [for understanding the rust language](https://rust-book.cs.brown.edu/) as well as using it to [program embedded applications](https://www.theembeddedrustacean.com/c/ser-std).

-This article(s) documents my understanding of some embededded fundamentals, and could be viewed as an introduction to embedded rust programming using ESP32 (Although the referenced book uses the C3, I used S3, because that was the hardware I bought).
+This series documents my understanding of some embedded fundamentals, and could be viewed as an introduction to embedded rust programming using ESP32.
+(Although the referenced book uses the C3, I used S3, because that was the hardware I bought).

 ### Objective
-In this series of post ll be discussing the process of building a simplified version of the Whac-a-mole game.
+In this series of post I'll be discussing the process of building a simplified version of the Whac-a-mole game.
-The goal is to measure human response time using timers.
+The goal is to measure the player's response time using Timers.
 The game consists of:

 - 🔵 A Blue LED, representing the mole, which radonmly lights up.